Spanish Socialists under pressure in key regional elections

 “Although these are regional and local elections, the implications for national elections of the current electoral campaign are massive,” said León, who works at Madrid’s Carlos III University.
 “The Popular Party is gaining more leverage.”

-The electoral campaign has been marred by isolated episodes of attempted postal vote fraud in the cities of Melilla and Mojacar, as well as a decision by the Basque nationalist party EH Bildu to put forward candidates convicted of terrorism and murder for election.
+A decision by the Basque nationalist party EH Bildu to put forward candidates convicted of terrorism and murder for election has also stirred controversy.

 EH Bildu later retracted the decision following a public outcry against the inclusion of seven members of the former Basque militant group ETA.
 This caused a headache for PSOE, which has relied on EH Bildu cooperation to pass legislation in support of its minority coalition with the far-left United We Can.